ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ##TODO

-- Gun cutting beam doesn't reliably work!
-I might not be computing the cut segment correctly.
-Seems to happen more when firing up than down (!?)
 - Projectile contact stuff is presently unable to associate a GameObject target.
 Probably want to make some kind of common base class which has a virtual method to get the GameObject.